 Relations With Russia

-Over the years, NATO and Russia have made significant attempts toward reconciliation, particularly with their signing of the 1997 Founding Act, which established an official forum for bilateral discussions, but experts say that a persistent lack of trust has plagued relations.
+Over the years, NATO and Russia have taken significant steps toward reconciliation, particularly with their signing of the 1997 Founding Act, which established an official forum for bilateral discussions.
+But experts say that a persistent lack of trust has plagued relations.

-In a March 18, 2014 address honoring the annexation of Crimea, President Vladimir Putin made explicit Russia's deep-seated grievances with the alliance.
+In an address honoring the annexation of Crimea that month, President Vladimir Putin expounded Russia's deep-seated grievances with the alliance.
 "They have lied to us many times, made decisions behind our backs, placed us before an accomplished fact.
 This happened with NATO's expansion to the East, as well as the deployment of military infrastructure at our borders," Putin told Russia's parliament.
 "In short, we have every reason to assume that the infamous [Western] policy of containment, led in the eighteenth, nineteenth, and twentieth centuries, continues today."

-Another perennial point of contention has been NATO's deployment of a ballistic missile defense shield across Europe, which the Kremlin asserts will tip the strategic nuclear balance toward the West.
+Another perennial point of contention has been NATO's ballistic missile defense shield, which is being deployed across Europe in several phases.
+The United States, which developed the technology, says the system is only designed to guard against limited missile attacks, particularly strikes from Iran.
+However, the Kremlin says the technology could be updated and may eventually tip the strategic balance toward the West.
 "The military people realize missile defense is part of the strategic arsenal of the United States," Russian foreign minister Sergei Lavrov said in February 2014.
 "When a nuclear shield is added to a nuclear sword, it is very tempting to use this offensive defense capability."
-NATO counters that the system, which is being rolled out in several phases, is not designed to defend against large-scale strikes from Russia or China, but rather to guard against Iranian short- and mid-range missiles.

 A Revived Alliance?